Undergraduate studies last four years and are worth 240 ECTS points/credits. At the School of Computing (RAF) there are three study programs:

 - Entrance exam:

-- for Computer engineering and Computer science: mathematics and computer science,
+- for Computer engineering and Computer science: mathematics and informatics,

 - for Computer design: drawing, painting and a test of knowledge of visual arts.